RogueDiddler135/plasma-panelctl/README.md

 # plasma-panelctl

-An expandable control panel to change the visibility of your panels using keybinds.
+An expandable processless terminal control panel to change the visibility of your panels using keybinds.

 </div>